 To help clients remember all the different things they’ve tried, therapists can use the acronym STOP, representing 4 broad categories of experiential avoidance:

-- Thinking: “Have you tried to not think about the pain or change your thoughts about the pain?” (self-help books on positive thinking or worked with a therapist to try to reframe thoughts, delete thoughts or change thoughts.)
+- Thinking: “Have you tried to not think about the pain or change your thoughts about the pain?” (self-help books on positive thinking or work with a therapist to try to reframe thoughts, delete thoughts or change thoughts.)

 - Opting out: “What important, meaningful or enjoyable life activities, events, challenges, or people do you avoid, escape, procrastinate, or withdraw from because of chronic pain?” (work, relationships, recreation, school etc.)